 The foregoing highlights the general themes of this book.
 It examines broadcasting, mass media, and news services ranging from MSNBC, MTV, and CNN to television sitcoms and Hollywood export markets.
-It investigates the roles of the major players, whether they are News Corp., Sony, the BBC, Disney, Bertelsmann, Viacom, or Time Warner.
-It probes the role of advertising and the influences as well as future of the internet and their ability to transcend national boundaries and beliefs.
+It investigates the roles of the major players, whether they be News Corp, Sony, the BBC, Disney, Bertelsmann, Viacom, or Time Warner.
+It probes the role of advertising and the influences, as well as future, of the Internet and their ability to transcend national boundaries and beliefs.

-The growing importance and significance of other major regions is reflected in new chapters dealing with the Middle East media, particularly Al-Jazeera, Europe, and Asia.
+The growing importance and significance of other major regions is reflected in new chapters in the fourth edition, which deal with the media in the Middle East, particularly Al Jazeera, in Europe, and in Asia.
 There is also a new chapter on public diplomacy.
 It focuses on the important issue of US public diplomacy in a global world of ideas and ideologies.

-Global communication of all types is undergoing major reexamination.
-In order to be knowledgeable and understand the various factors influencing the processes of international communication, we need to know who the major stakeholders are and how certain economic and technical forces are changing the global media landscape.
+Global communication of all types is undergoing major re-examination.
+In order to understand the various factors influencing the processes of international communication, we need to know who the major stakeholders are and how certain economic and technical forces are changing the global media landscape.
 This book details the changes in the nature, flow, and control of all types of international communication, including news, in the future.
 In order to accomplish this, the remainder of Global Communication outlines the major institutions, individuals, corporations, technologies, and issues that are altering the international information, telecommunication, and broadcasting order.
-This includes all types of media activities - wire services, internet, fax machines, electronic data, satellites, journalists, film, radio, television, cell phones, and advertising.
+This includes all types of media activities - wire services, Internet, fax, electronic data, satellite broadcasting, journalism, film, radio, television, mobile phone use, and advertising.
 Traditional assumptions about media flows and priorities are being challenged and altered daily.
 What follows is a descriptive and analytical portrayal of how certain events, some very recent, are affecting the domestic and foreign information environments of today and tomorrow.
-Central to the discussion are the collapse of communism, the importance of global media and communication organizations, the global wars and their coverage, the influence of global advertisers, and, finally, the substantial and somewhat unanticipated impact of personal computers, mobile devices, and the internet.
+Central to the discussion are the collapse of communism, the importance of global media and communication organizations, global wars and their coverage, the influence of global advertisers, and, finally, the substantial and somewhat unanticipated impact of personal computers, mobile devices, and the Internet.

-These issues are explained and interpreted through three major theories or movements: NWICO, electronic colonialism, and world system theories.
+These issues are explained and interpreted through three major movements or theories: NWICO, electronic colonialism, and world system theory.
 Collectively, they help organize or frame the trends, economics, technologies, and stakeholders involved in the dynamic, globally significant, and expanding role of international communication.
 Part of the dynamic is the pace of mergers and acquisitions affecting several of the global communication stakeholders.
 As the global economy evolves and increases in influence, international communication moves in unison with it.
-The other part is the rapid pace of innovation of technologies which support and to a large extent make easier global communication.
+The other part is the rapid pace of innovation of technologies which support global communication, and to a large extent make it easier.
 International communication will have a greater impact on the future of the planet than exploration and transportation combined.